Traditional Media vs. New Media: Which Methods Belong in Your Marketing Plan?

 Let’s examine the traditional media vs. new media argument to help you decide exactly which methods will help get your business the highest ROI and the most leads.
 We’ll start by defining exactly what traditional media encompasses, move onto defining the new and emerging media trends, and then examine multiple new marketing methods so you can evaluate which are the best for you.

 Video: The Differences Between Traditional Media and New Media

 What is Considered Traditional Media?

 Let’s define what is considered traditional media vs. emerging media.
-Traditional media methods include mostly non-digital advertising and marketing methods, including:
+Traditional media methods include mostly non-digital advertising and marketing methods.
+Traditional media is:

 - Television advertisements